Cherreads

 He explained everything he could remember to his savior, who ultimately decided to accept him as a full member of the crew.

-Sailou and his men were a group of poor misfits from Hinkon known as the Casoltins.
-They had willingly become Underdogs in hopes of one day improving the lives of the Unfortunate—people like themselves.
+Sailou and his men were a group of poor misfits from across the land of Hinkon known as the Casoltins.
+They had become Underdogs in hopes of one day improving the lives of the Unfortunate—people like themselves.

 The day after Tuziku regained consciousness, Sailou offered him a place among them.
 Tuziku initially refused, insisting he would return home where his mother was waiting.